microsoft/durabletask-mssql/docs/quickstart.md

 For local development using Azure Functions, select one of the [tools available for local development](https://docs.microsoft.com/azure/azure-functions/functions-develop-local).
 To configure the Durable SQL provider, you'll need to add the [DurableTask.SqlServer.AzureFunction](https://www.myget.org/feed/azure-appservice/package/nuget/DurableTask.SqlServer.AzureFunctions) NuGet package reference to your project.

+!> At the time of writing, the Durable SQL provider is in its early stages and does not yet work with the Azure Functions Consumption plan.
+It does work with the Azure Functions Elastic Premium plan if you manually configure a minimum number of instances for your app, but does not support automatic scaling.
+App Service plans with pre-configured instance counts are also supported today.
+Consumption plan support and automatic, elastic scaling is coming in a later release.

 ### .NET Core 3.1

 Durable Functions projects targeting .NET Core 3.1 can add the **DurableTask.SqlServer.AzureFunction** package by updating running the following `dotnet` CLI command: